 Identifying Nail Fungus

-Your doctor will likely start an examination by simply looking at your nails.
+Your doctor will likely start a nail fungus treatment with examination by simply looking at your nails.
 Different types of fungi have characteristic features that suggest nail infection, and these can be used to differentiate onychomycosis from other types of infections.

 Additional laboratory tests may also be used to confirm the diagnosis and identity of the fungal culprit.
 One of our foot specialists will make a preliminary diagnosis based on examining the nails and confirm this in the laboratory using microscopy and culture techniques.